 This coating stops plaque bacteria from getting down into the microscopic indentations in the enamel, where a cavity could start.
 Fissure sealants are best done when a tooth has only just come through the gum.

 A lot of parents ask me about getting an electric toothbrush for their children.
-I recommend an electric brush that has been specifically designed with small children in mind, the Sonicare for Kids.
+I recommend an electric brush that has been specifically designed with small children in mind, the Sonicare for Kids at Amazon.
 All kids seem to love it, and it is suitable for age range 4 years to 10+ years.
+You can read more about this toothbrush at my page HERE.

 When you're trying to do your best for your kids dental health, it helps a lot to get them interested, too.
 For the younger ones, some dental activities with a dental health theme can help.